You already know warming up an old car is important; it only takes a few minutes, and you’ll avoid serious engine problems down the road.

 The coolant is pumped through the engine which keeps the engine cool; it’s returned to the radiator once again to be cooled; this is a continuous cycle once the thermostat has opened.

 The thermostat is a valve that blocks the passage of coolant to the engine until the engine reaches a certain temperature (about 195°F).
 Its purpose is to get the engine up to temperature quickly; a cold engine is inefficient and polluting; it also helps heat up the cabin heater quickly.

 The thermostat is a mechanical component and is available in different heat ranges.
 Often referred to as winter thermostats (winter stat) or summer thermostats.

-The Heater core is like a mini radiator, it receives heated coolant from the engine and a blow motor blows air across the core to heat the interior of the car.
+The Heater core is like a mini radiator, it receives heated coolant from the engine, and a blown motor blows air across the core to heat the interior of the car.

-To get your car to warm up faster consider changing your thermostat for a winter stat.
-Option two-place some cardboard down the front of the radiator, this prevents ambient air cooling the coolant and causes the engine to heat more quickly, warmer engine equals a warmer cabin.
+To get your car to warm up faster, consider changing your thermostat for a winter stat.
+Option two-place some cardboard down the front of the radiator; this prevents ambient air from cooling the coolant and causes the engine to heat more quickly, warmer engine equals a warmer cabin.

 How long should I warm up a car?
 An older car should be idled without revving the engine for about ten minutes, and a modern car for about thirty seconds.